19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 3. If they can't help us in any way, why have them be observable?
 4. If they are helping us, why can't they help us more?

-These problems aren't unsolvable, they tend to catch GMs off guard and hurt their games.
+These problems aren't unsolvable, but they tend to catch GMs off guard and hurt their games.
 Deities often do better in the background.
 The PCs are the main characters, not the gods.

 That being said, direct interaction and tangible evidence of dubious and evil deities provides a great source for conflict and fun.
-If you want to include powerful extant deities who are good and aid the party, you should first consider these issues.
+If you also want to include powerful good deities that aid the party, you should first consider these issues.

 ## Source Links